gatsbyjs/gatsby/docs/docs/creating-a-source-plugin.md

 ### Improve plugin developer experience by enabling faster sync

 One challenge when developing locally is that a developer might make modifications in a remote data source, like a CMS, and then want to see how it looks in the local environment.
 Typically they will have to restart the `gatsby develop` server to see changes.
-In order to improve the development experience of using a plugin, you can reduce the time it takes to sync between Gatsby and the data source by enabling faster synchronization of data changes from the source with the plugin.
+In order to improve the development experience of using a plugin, you can reduce the time it takes to sync between Gatsby and the data source by enabling faster synchronization of data changes.
 There are two approaches for doing this:

 - **Proactively fetch updates**.
 You can avoid having to restart the `gatsby develop` server by proactively fetching updates from the remote server.
 For example, [gatsby-source-sanity](https://github.com/sanity-io/gatsby-source-sanity) listens to changes to Sanity content when `watchMode` is enabled and pulls them into the Gatsby develop server.
 The [example source plugin repository](https://github.com/gatsbyjs/gatsby/tree/master/examples/creating-source-plugins) uses GraphQL subscriptions to listen for changes and update data.
 - **Add event-based sync**.
 Some data sources keep event logs and are able to return a list of objects modified since a given time.
 If you're building a source plugin, you can store the last time you fetched data using the [cache](/docs/creating-a-source-plugin/#caching-data-between-runs) or [`setPluginStatus`](/docs/actions/#setPluginStatus) and then only sync down nodes that have been modified since that time. [gatsby-source-contentful](https://github.com/gatsbyjs/gatsby/tree/master/packages/gatsby-source-contentful) is an example of a source plugin that does this.